lathspell/java_test/java_test_spring_jpa/QA.md

 * READ_UNCOMMITTED -
 * REPEATABLE_READ -
 * SERIALIZABLE -

-TODO
+    **see java_test_spring_jdbc/QA.md**

 ### Define the propagation levels
 * MANDATORY -
 * NEVER -
 * REQUIRED -

-TODO
+    **see java_test_spring_jdbc/QA.md**

 ### What's the difference between LocalContainerEntityManagerFactory and LocalEntityManagerFactory?
 * TODO
 * https://stackoverflow.com/questions/6156832/what-is-the-difference-between-localcontainerentitymanagerfactorybean-and-locale

 ### Caveats
 * Spring's @Transactional depends on AOP.
 Therefore @Transactional must be on a method that itself calls public methods of the DAO or JpaRepository class.
 If it would call a private method of it's own class, the AOP mechanism could not intercept that call as it only works on public members.
 * JpaRepository methods like delete() should be followed by flush if one expectes them to also delete rows that were already present in the table and not inserted by this very TransactionManager.
-Else they get "optimized away".
-TODO: at least it seemed that way
+  Else they get "optimized away" (*at least it seemed that way*).